-- EverFi Online Student Training - EverFi Online Employee Training (Harassment and discrimination prevention) - UH Title IX Resource Guide Sexual Misconduct: What you need to know about Title IX A Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures and Victim Services - Know Your IX Video Online video with the emphasis on "9 things to know about Title IX in 89 seconds." - Tea Consent Video Online video using the proposition, "Would you like a cup of tea?" as a metaphor for, "Do you want to have sex?" - Policies and procedures relating to Title IX: - o Interim UH Title IX Sexual Harassment Policy (EP 1.204) - Discrimination Complaint Procedures for Students, Employees, and Applicants (A9.920) - o UH Policy on Nondiscrimination and Affirmative Action (RP 1.205)
+- Vector Solutions Online Student Training - Vector Solutions Online Employee Training (Harassment and discrimination prevention) - UH Title IX Resource Guide Sexual Misconduct: What you need to know about Title IX A Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures and Victim Services - Know Your IX Video Online video with the emphasis on "9 things to know about Title IX in 89 seconds." - Tea Consent Video Online video using the proposition, "Would you like a cup of tea?" as a metaphor for, "Do you want to have sex?" - Policies and procedures relating to Title IX: - UH Executive Policy on Title IX Sexual Harassment (EP 1.204) - o Interim UH Administrative Procedure on Title IX Sexual Harassment Grievance

+Process (AP 1.204) - UH Administrative Procedure on Discrimination Complaint Procedures for Students, Employees, and Applicants (AP 1.202) - o UH Policy on Nondiscrimination and Affirmative Action (RP 1.205)

-G. How to Be an Active Bystander
+D. How to Be an Active Bystander